Rapid building assessment resources

 - Rapid Post Disaster Building Usability Assessment – Flooding

-The following placards are used by authorised civil defence emergency management officials and engineers, following a rapid building assessment, to show how damaged a building is and whether there are any restrictions to occupancy.
+The following placards are used by authorised RBAs, following a rapid building assessment, to show how a building may be used and whether there are any restrictions to occupancy.
 Only authorised officials can place, change or remove these placards.

 Download and print: